Names4Noobs/godot-voxel-game/meta/game-info.md

 Here are some gameplay features which will help accomplish this:
 - Fast player movement
 - Emphasis on world exploration
-- Low emphasis on building bases in the early game
+- Low emphasis on base building in the early game
-- Large amount of player storage for loot
+- Large amount of player storage
-- Intricate leveling system like an mmo
+- Intricate leveling system with different skills
-- Give the player tools to modify the environment in big ways (like terraforming)
+- Give the player tools to modify the world on a large scale (ex. terraforming)